 There are lots of options for those that prefer to get around by bicycle.
 Two common places that you’ll find bikers is on North Cascades Highway, also known as State Route 20, and Stehekin Valley Road.
 Whatever you decide and wherever you go, be sure to be aware of your surroundings and stay safe.

 Junior Ranger Program

 If you’ve brought kids along with you to visit the park, they can become a Junior Ranger.
 There is a booklet for each age group, so the fun is not limited to only kids of a certain age.
 Your kid will get the opportunity to learn all about nature and wildlife through fun activities and guides.

-These are no ordinary bus tours - these buses are “heritage style” and have windows on the ceiling to allow you to see the impressive mountains and views that surround you.
+While there are no bus tours that are run by staff at North Cascades National Park but there is one particular special private tour that is quite out of the ordinary.
+These tours are done in “heritage style” buses and have windows on the ceiling to allow you to see the impressive mountains and views that surround you.
 This tour takes 50 minutes and you’ll even get to see the Rainbow Falls, which towers to 312 total feet.
-This is a great was to experience some of the park if you’re looking to avoid the outside winter chill.
+The bus tour is an especially great way to experience the park if you’re visiting during the winter and looking to avoid the outside winter chill.